sel-masry/Kickstarter-analysis-final/README.md

 I had great difficulty utilizing the '=CountIF' function for the second deliverable

 ## Results
 May seems to be the best month to launch your campaign, with the most successful campaigns!
-There were no cancelled campaigns in October, but the worst month to launch your campiagn seems to be in December.
+There were no cancelled campaigns in October, December is an outlier of a month with almost the same number of failed and successful campaigns.